MarkTigchelaar/KaggleDatabaseLoader/README.md

 At the top of the file, there is a function called dbstuff, you must enter your information for your database there.
 In main, you must enter the file paths to each csv file, I have not changed the names of those files in the functions.

 The hostname, user name, shorthand username, and databse should be setup beforehand, begin by typing:

 mysql -u root -p

 then setup the database from there.

+If you do not have MySQLdb, you can install it with pip: pip install MySQL-python

+If you do not have pip:
+apt-get install python-dev libmysqlclient-dev apt-get install python-pip pip install MySQL-python